-Zinnia season begins in later summer, and there are plenty of varieties of these blooms to include in bouquets.
-Here, Nicole Jansma Photography showcases a bouquet with honeycomb style zinnias in bold red, and it also features ranunculus, berries, and greenery.
+Zinnia season begins toward the end of summer, and there are plenty of affordable varieties to include in bouquets.
+Here, Nicole Jansma Photography showcases a bouquet with honeycomb-style zinnias in bold red, and it also features ranunculus, berries, and greenery.
 The color palette makes a brilliant statement.Continue to 6 of 15 below.

 06 of 15

-Thanks to its bright colors, citrus is always a welcomed sight in summer wedding bouquets!
-Love This Day Events designed and planned A+J’s ranch wedding, and the team suggested that Andrea’s bouquet should feature citrus, astilbe, and plenty of greens.
-We think the look is a great combination of rustic and whimsical for an outdoor summer celebration.Continue to 7 of 15 below.
+Thanks to its bright colors, citrus is always a welcome sight in summer wedding bouquets.
+Love This Day Events designed and planned a ranch wedding, and the team suggested that the bouquet should feature citrus, astilbe, and plenty of greens.
+The look is a great combination of rustic and whimsical for an outdoor summer celebration.Continue to 7 of 15 below.

 07 of 15

-To us, poppies are one of the best flowers to include in bouquets when you’re planning a whimsical wedding!
+Poppies are one of the best flowers to include in bouquets when you’re planning a whimsical wedding.
 They are in season during the summer, and they are most often found in shades of yellow, orange, and red.
-Because they are so interesting, we love how The Girl Floral designed this bouquet to solely feature poppies.Continue to 8 of 15 below.
+The Girl Floral designed this bouquet solely featuring poppies to make a real statement.Continue to 8 of 15 below.

 08 of 15